moj-analytical-services/user-guidance/source/documentation/data-engineering-tools-docs/airflow/concepts.md

 *   The DAG can be triggered by an analyst through the Airflow UI or through a schedule

 *   Instead of including the code within the DAG, we mainly use Kubernetes pod operators and pass in an image which contains the required python/R code.
-This mean the DAG will be a lightweight script and won’t read or process any data.
-This is vital when writing a DAG
+This mean the DAG will be a lightweight script and won’t read or process any data

-*   The Kubernetes pod operator launches a single-container [pod](https://kubernetes.io/docs/concepts/workloads/pods/) in a [Kubernetes](https://kubernetes.io/) cluster
+*   The Kubernetes pod operator launches a single-container pod in a Kubernetes cluster

 *   The pod will need permission to access various AWS resources (i.e. run an Athena query, read-write to a bucket, etc).
 This is achieved by assuming an [Identity and Access Management (IAM) role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) with the relevant permissions